OWASP/owasp.github.io/CONTRIBUTING.md

 This is the source code for the root web pages in https://owasp.org/

+For providing contributions to our Community related pages see the [OWASP Community Pages](https://github.com/OWASP/www-community) or the associated [GitHub OWASP Community Pages Repository](https://github.com/OWASP/www-community)

 The website is generated using [GitHub Pages](https://github.com/pages).
 We use a [custom theme](https://github.com/owasp/www--site-theme/).

 To contribute to this repository, you will need to have a [GitHub account](https://github.com/).
 You can make edits using the integrated editor in GitHub and then open a PR (pull request).